PGY1 Pharmacy Residency

 - Emergency Medicine

-- Investigational Drugs Services
+- Investigational Drug Services (IDS)

-- Neonatal Intensive Care
+- Neonatal Intensive Care Unit

 - Pain & Palliative Care

-- Pharmacy Informatics
+- Pharmacy Informatics and Data Management

-- Solid Organ Transplant (Kidney, Liver, Lung, Heart)
+- Solid Organ Transplant

 Longitudinal Learning Experiences

-- Professional Development
+- Longitudinal Professional Development (11-month longitudinal experience)

 Program Expectations

-- ACPE Accredited CE Presentation
+- ACPE-Accredited CE Presentation

-- Code Blue/Code Stroke Responses
+- Code Blue/Code Stroke Response

 - Drug Monograph